Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 Wet food is divided into two types: pates and pieces with gravy.
 The composition of both products is identical (if we are talking about the same brand).

-Economy food
+Economy class food

-If you did not go into details and bought food for your pet, guided by intuition, most likely, your choice settled on recognizable names and attractive packs.
+If you did not go into details and bought food for your pet, guided by intuition, most likely your choice settled on recognizable names and attractive packs.

-• Gourmet Gold (Gourmet Gold).
+• Gourmet Gold.

 • Wellkiss.